Anomalously long lifetimes in two-dimensional Fermi liquids

-Next, in Figs.~\ref{fig:2}(b) and~(c) we show the first modes not associated with zero modes of the collision integral, namely $m=2$, which is parity-even, and $m=3$, which is parity-odd.
+Next, in Figs.~\ref{fig:2}(b) and~(c) we show the first modes not associated with zero modes of the collision integral, namely $m=2$ (parity even) and $m=3$ (parity odd).
 The corresponding Fermi surface deformation is sketched in the inset of the figures.
-Gray lines indicate results obtained for basis dimension $N=1,\ldots,6$, and we mark the largest dimension $N=7$ as a blue and orange line, respectively.
-As is apparent from the figures, these modes behave very differently from the zero modes, and we reach rapid convergence to a finite decay rate at all temperatures even for a small number of (two or three) basis functions---in fact, the colored lines almost completely cover the gray lines for most temperatures.
-To illustrate the convergence further, we show in the insets of the figure results on a linear scale at isolated temperatures (marked by arrows and purple dots in the main plots) as a function of the basis dimension $N$, where we indicate the largest relative jump explicitly.
+Gray lines indicate results obtained for basis dimension $N=1,\ldots,15$, and we mark the largest dimension $N=16$ as a blue and orange line, respectively.
+As is apparent from the figures, these modes behave very differently from the zero modes, and converge rapidly to a finite decay rate at all temperatures, even for a small number of (two or three) basis functions---in fact, the colored lines almost completely cover the gray lines for most temperatures.
+To illustrate the convergence further, we show in the insets of the figure results on a linear scale at isolated temperatures as a function of the basis dimension $N$, where we indicate the size of the largest relative jump explicitly.
 Note that even though convergence is fast, an accurate result requires going beyond the leading-order rigid Fermi surface deformation at all temperatures (i.e., include basis functions beyond \mbox{$N=1$}).
-These results establish that the basis expansion is robust and accurate at all temperatures, which is one of the main result of this Letter.
+These results establish that the basis expansion is robust and accurate at all temperatures, which is one of the main results of this Letter.
 In addition, comparing Figs.~\ref{fig:2}(b) and (c), it is immediately apparent that while at high temperatures $T \gtrsim T_F$ both decay rates are of comparable magnitude, the odd-parity \mbox{$m=3$} mode drops much more quickly at low temperatures compared to the even-parity \mbox{$m=2$} mode.